isPoto/Speedtest-Plus/README.md

 Poto is poor, so Poto can't do automatic updates of the software, it has to release the software and version updates through Telegram.

 You need to get software version updates through Poto Channel and manually download the new version to complete the override.
 You can also download and use the new version and delete the old one, and the software developed by Poto is portable, so you don't need to install it and can delete it directly, which is very convenient.

-Poto will consider extending Github and other mirror downloads.

-But the official way remains the Poto Channel on Telegram, unless Poto finds a better way.
-Please let Poto know if you have any good suggestions!

 ​